-The first line is operated by the Society's management team which, through the implementation of the Risk Management Framework, identifies, assesses, mitigates and monitors those risks to which the Society is exposed.
-The Society's Leadership Team has day-to-day responsibility for the management and control of risk.
+The first line is operated by the Society's Executive Team which, through the implementation of the Risk Management Framework, identifies, assesses, mitigates and monitors those risks to which the Society is exposed.
+The Society's Executive Team has day-to-day responsibility for the management and control of risk.